-In the spirit of being proactive in the support of student needs, a process (SOP Needs Assessment / Remediation) has been developed to help students experiencing challenges as it relates to program standards.
+In the spirit of being proactive in the support of student needs in the practical, and Term 3 environments, a process (SOP Needs Assessment / Remediation) has been developed to help students experiencing challenges as it relates to program standards.
 OLS Academy has developed this Remedial Needs Assessment Policy to guide this process and its use.

 Students will participate in formative evaluations regularly throughout the year and summative evaluations at predetermined intervals during the program.
 These evaluations will occur in the class, in the lab, during the ambulance preceptorship, and the clinical practicum.
-It is following any one of these evaluations or following a string of evaluations where a potential gap in a student's skills or knowledge has been identified that a needs assessment and subsequent remediation plan may be triggered.
+It is following any one of these evaluations or following a string of evaluations where a potential gap in a student's skills or knowledge has been identified, that a needs assessment and subsequent remediation plan may be triggered.